Title

 Republic Act No. 5207: Atomic Energy Regulatory and Liability Act of 1968 establishes licensing and regulation for atomic energy facilities in the Philippines, ensuring public health and safety while providing liability and compensation for nuclear damage caused by incidents.

-It is unlawful to transfer, construct, receive, own, possess, operate, import, or export any atomic energy facility without a license issued by the Commission.
+It is unlawful to transfer, construct, receive, own, possess, operate, import, or export any atomic energy facility except under a license issued by the Commission under the Act.

-No license shall be issued to an alien or entities owned or controlled by aliens or foreign governments.
-A corporation is considered Filipino-owned if at least 60% of its capital stock is owned by Filipino citizens.
+No license shall be issued to an alien or to any corporation/entity owned or controlled by an alien, a foreign corporation, or a foreign government.
+A corporation/entity is not considered owned/controlled by an alien if at least 60% of its capital stock is owned by Filipino citizens.

 Analyze Cases Smarter, Faster